caiodorn/coding-tests/backbase-transaction/README.md

 #### Consuming the API:

 Whenever sending requests to the endpoints below, send the previously saved token along in the header under the "Authorization" field.
-Luckily enough, now can be leveraged for this.
+Luckily enough, Swagger-ui can now be leveraged for this.
 Just click [here](http://localhost:9090/swagger-ui.html) :)

 From there you can perform all possible operations (except for the login, as you noticed).
 Have fun!